ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/sharding/subscriptions.markdown

 {PANEL: Unsupported Features}

-Revisions features that are not supported yet under a sharded database:
+Data subscriptions features that are not supported yet under a sharded database:

 * [Concurrent Subscriptions](../client-api/data-subscriptions/concurrent-subscriptions)
   Allowing multiple workers to connect a common subscription simultaneously.